-OEM Part Cost Only: As little as $25.
-See parts.olathetoyota.com for an exact price quote.
+OEM Part Cost Only: As little as $35.

 Your Toyota’s fuel filter is responsible for filtering out contaminants from the fuel tank before they are able to travel to the engine.
-A fuel filter that’s reached the end of it’s lifespan will cause your Camry to run poorly.
-It may run well at light throttle, but you’ll have a notable power loss.
-In extreme cases, your Toyota will perform as if its running out of gas.
+A fuel filter that’s reached the end of its life will cause your Camry to run poorly.
+It may run well at light throttle, but you’ll have a notable power loss when accelerating.
+In extreme cases, your Toyota will perform as if it is running out of gas.
 Replacing the fuel filter is not overly complex, but does require lowering the gas tank.

 OEM Part Cost Only: Approximatley $40 to $80 per set, depending on whether they are for the front or rear brakes.
 See our full collection of OEM Toyota brake pads here.

-Brake pads create friction with the rotor that slow the wheel from turning.
-These are vital for safely stopping, should they wear too far, you’ll experience problems with braking and damage other braking components.
-Replacement intervals vary greatly based on what kind of traffic you sit in, and even the weather in your area.
-You’ll know when it’s time because they are designed to create a high pitch squealing when replacement is needed.
+Brake pads create friction with the rotor that slows the wheel.
+These are vital for safely stopping.
+If they wear too far, you’ll experience problems with braking and damage the rotors.
+Replacement intervals vary greatly based on they type of driving you do.
+You’ll know when it’s time to replace them because they create a high pitch squealing when they are almost worn out.

 Cabin Air Filter

-OEM Part Cost Only: As little as $12 and a very easy DIY project.
-Find your filter here.
+OEM Part Cost Only: As little as $34 and a very easy DIY project.

-Cabin air filters keep contaminants out of the cabin and catch dust, pollen, and other things than can make for a miserable ride.
+Cabin air filters keep contaminants out of the cabin and catch dust, pollen, and other pollutants that can make for a miserable ride.
 When replacement is needed, you’ll notice reduced HVAC flow and bad odors in the car.
-Replacement is needed every 15k miles, or less if you live in an area with poor air quality.
+Replacement is needed about every 15k miles, or less if you live in an area with poor air quality.

-OEM Part Cost Only: You can buy an OE quality oil filter for $4, but you want to buy a half dozen to make the shipping charges worthwhile.
+OEM Part Cost Only: You can buy an OE oil filter for $6, but you want to buy a half dozen to make the shipping charges worthwhile.

-Oil filters catch nasty contaminants that could severely damage your engine — including dirt, water, and metal shavings.
-Replacing the engine oil is needed to ensure effective lubrication and prolong the life of the engine.
-It’s recommended that you change your oil and oil filter between 3,000 – 5,000 miles, or every 3 months.
-It’s hard to tell when it’s time for replacement as there are no real symptoms, but you may notice the oil is very dark, or your engine is burning oil faster.
+Oil filters catch nasty contaminants that could severely damage your engine — including oil sludge and metal shavings.
+Replacing the engine oil and filter regularly is needed to ensure effective lubrication and prolong the life of the engine.
+It’s recommended that you change your oil and oil filter between 3,000 – 5,000 miles or every 3 - 6 months.
+It’s hard to tell when it’s time for replacement as there are no real symptoms.
+If you notice the oil is very dark on the dipstick, it's probably time for an oil change.

 OEM Part Cost Only: Your local Toyota dealer is actually a great place to find affordable tires.*

-*NOTE: Toyota buys tires in bulk nationwide and ships them to their dealers at a substantially discounted rate compared to your local tire shop…Toyota is literally buying millions of tires, sending them to their dealers using the same distribution system they already have for parts, and the bottom line is that tire prices are often very good at your local dealership.
+*NOTE: Toyota buys tires in bulk nationwide and ships them to their dealers at a substantially discounted rate compared to your local tire shop…Toyota is literally buying millions of tires and sending them to their dealers using the same distribution system they already have for parts.
+The bottom line is that tire prices are often very good at your local dealership.
 Check them out.